Robert-van-Engelen/Forth500/manual.md

 ### Recursion

-A recursive colon definition cannot use its name, which is hidden until the final `;` is parsed.
-This is done to avoid the possible use of incomplete colon definitions that can crash the system when executed.
+A recursive colon definition cannot refer to its own name, which is hidden until the final `;` is parsed.
+There are two reasons for this: to avoid the possible use of an incomplete colon definition that can crash the system when executed and to allow redefining a word to call the old definition while executing additional code in the redefinition.

 A recursive colon definition should use `RECURSE` to call itself:

     : factorial ( u -- ud ) \ u<=12
       ?DUP IF DUP 1- RECURSE ROT UMD* ELSE 1.
 THEN ;